-In step 2, families were allocated to one of the profiles based on the profile solutions selected in step one.
-We based allocation on the profile which has the highest probability for the individual family.
-In this step we also retrieved the measurement error for the most likely profile (i.e., Logits for the Classification Probabilities the Most Likely Latent Class Membership), which will be used in step 3.
-Profile membership and probability scores were merged with the larger dataset.
+In Step 2, families were allocated to one of the profiles based on the profile solutions selected in Step 1.
+We based allocation on the profile that has the highest probability for the individual family.
+In this step, we also retrieved the measurement error for the most likely profile (i.e., Logits for the Classification Probabilities of the Most Likely Latent Class Membership), which will be used in Step 3.
+Profile membership and probability scores were merged with the larger data set.

-Step 3: Relation between Profiles and Distal Outcomes
+Step 3: Relation Between Profiles and Distal Outcomes

-In step 3, the relationship between profile membership and distal outcomes (i.e., predicted parenting program engagement and effectiveness) were assessed while accounting for classification errors determined in step two.
-In all steps, we report 95% confidence intervals (CI) of means or paths for each profile (non-overlapping CI indicating significant differences).
+In Step 3, the relationship between profile membership and distal outcomes (i.e., predicted parenting program engagement and effectiveness) was assessed while accounting for classification errors determined in Step 2.
+In all steps, we report 95% confidence intervals (CI) of means or paths for each profile (nonoverlapping CI indicating significant differences).

 We did this in two phases: We first explored whether and how families allocated to different profiles differed from each other on the profile indicators as well as other child and family characteristics (other than those used to identify the profiles), specifically experimental condition (percentage allocated to IY), minority status (percentage minority status), family composition (percentage single caregivers), and DB at T1.
-Second, we tested whether families allocated to different profiles showed different engagement in (i.e., percentage of attended IY sessions), and differentially benefited from, IY (i.e., path from condition to DB at T2 and path from condition to reliable change score).
-In this step we controlled for the original study of origin, gender, and DB stability (i.e., relation between DB at T1 and T2).
-Data is not available, but study materials and syntax codes are available (https://osf.io/cewy8/).
-The syntax codes for step 1 and 3 is found in Supplement 6.
+Second, we tested whether families allocated to different profiles showed different engagement in (i.e., percentage of attended IY sessions) and differentially benefited from IY (i.e., path from condition to DB at T2 and path from condition to reliable change score).
+In this step, we controlled for the original study of origin, gender, and DB stability (i.e., relation between DB at T1 and T2).
+Data are not available, but study materials and syntax codes are available (https://osf.io/cewy8/).
+The syntax codes for Steps 1 and 3 are found in Supplemental Material 6.